 Although points are not permanent, they can significantly impact your ability to drive and your sense of autonomy for several years, putting a major hold on your life.
 This is why our traffic attorneys work tirelessly to ensure that no points are applied to your license at all.

 Fix Speeding Ticket Missouri

 Upon being issued a speeding ticket, many people choose to merely pay the speeding ticket.
 They accept the points on their license, whether they believe the ticket was properly issued or not, possibly not understanding that there are many methods to eliminate a speeding ticket.
 In fact, working with a speeding ticket lawyer to fix your Missouri speeding ticket is much easier and more affordable than potential clients may believe.

 When to Hire a Missouri Speeding Ticket Lawyer

 Although speeding tickets (along with most traffic law) are a civil infraction and not a criminal charge, the prosecutor must be able to show that you really breached the law.
 There are a variety of methods that a traffic lawyer can use to call that evidence into question.

 Kansas City Speeding Ticket Lawyer

 First, your attorney can argue that the apprehending officer mistook you as a speeding motorist if you and the driver had a similar-looking vehicle.
 Second, the officer’s evaluation of your speed might have been incorrect.
 Probably the most effective way to fight speeding tickets is that your lawyer attacks the method of speed determination.
-The prosecutor will need to show that the evaluation was precise and/or that the speed measurement device was effectively operating at the time it was utilized.
+The prosecutor will need to show that the evaluation was precise and/or that the speed measurement device was effectively operating at the moment it was utilized.

 Should I Hire an Attorney for a Speeding Ticket?

 Usually, just providing such premises to the prosecutor can lead to the ticket being dropped.
 Let our traffic lawyer do the work for you.
 Prior to going to court, your attorney will analyze all of the factors of your case to choose the right traffic ticket defense strategy for your situation.